 Information is the backbone of an effective security system.
-That certainty that your kids are safe, that your dog didn’t destroy the sofa, that a thief hasn’t run away with thousands of dollars worth of valuables.
+It provides the certainty that your kids are safe, that your dog didn’t destroy the sofa, that a thief hasn’t run away with thousands of dollars’ worth of valuables.

-Video cameras let us stay connected to what matters most in a powerful way, and our smartphones provide us with the gateway to make that connection accessible from anywhere.
+Video cameras provide essential information about your home and who is around it.
+Security cameras let you stay connected to what matters most in a powerful way, and your smartphone provides the gateway to make that connection accessible from anywhere.

 Cameras serve two primary roles in home defense:

 Criminals don’t like being watched when they’re at work.
-Putting surveillance cameras 12’ above ground level sends a message to any would-be thieves: you’re prepared.
+Putting surveillance cameras 12 feet above ground level sends a message to any would-be thieves: you’re under surveillance.

-The reason for mounting them so high up is so that everybody can clearly see them from the street, but it’ll be difficult for the burglar to reach up and disconnect the wires.
+The reason for mounting security cameras so high up is so everybody can clearly see them from the street, but it’ll be difficult for the burglar to reach up and disconnect the wires.

-Position the camera such a way that you’re best able to capture a license plate number or get a clear shot of someone’s face.
+Position the camera in such a way that you’re able to capture a license plate or get a clear shot of someone’s face.